timwhitlock/wp-emoji/README.md

 # Open Source Emoji Wordpress Plugin

+## NO LONGER MAINTAINED

+This was a mirror of the [open-source-emoji](https://wordpress.org/plugins/open-source-emoji/) plugin, which is now **closed**.
+It remains here for posterity only.

 ## Emoji support for your blog with no copyright problems.

 Gitified version of the Open Source Emoji plugin published in the official Wordpress plugin directory: